‘Incredibly sad’: Video purportedly shows baby born ‘in public view’ in San Francisco

-SAN FRANCISCO (KRON) – Two days after the San Francisco Fire Department confirmed a baby had been born “in public view,” a video of a child born on a city sidewalk began circulating on social media.
+SAN FRANCISCO, Calif.
+(KRON) – Two days after the San Francisco Fire Department confirmed a baby had been born “in public view,” a video of a child born on a city sidewalk began circulating on social media.

 “Public view” is considered “an area viewable by the public like a sidewalk,” a department spokesperson told local reporters.